 Our volunteers play an essential role in helping to deliver the promise throughout the Buffalo Promise Neighborhood.
 Our volunteers work side-by-side with teachers, students, families and our community.
 BPN volunteers come from throughout Western New York and are M&T Bank employees, community members, past students, corporate citizens, and college students.

-BPN Volunteers not only help out at events, such as community gatherings or PAZ Café, they are also an integrated part of our schools.
-Some examples of school volunteer-led programs are:
+BPN Volunteers not only help out at events, such as community gatherings or neighborhood events such as MAP Farmers Market, they are also an integrated part of our schools.

-Volunteers read with small groups of children in kindergarten and first grade.
+Volunteers read with small groups of children at BPN Children's Academy.
 Students learn the importance of reading as they open their imaginations to new worlds through discussions with volunteers about the books they’re reading.

 “Reading Superheroes is such a meaningful addition to the week for our school’s youngest students.
 When they see volunteers, who are not teachers, coming to our school just to read, the message is clear!
 Reading and listening to books is important!”– Sarah McBride, Westminster Community Charter School Teacher